-Closing costs will include fees such as appraisal, title insurance, attorney fees, prepaid interest, document and loan origination fees.
+Closing costs will include fees such as appraisal, title insurance, attorney fees, prepaid interest, document and origination fees.
 In total, these will range anywhere from 2-5% of the purchase price.
 This does not include any down payment.

 - If a home fails inspection will I lose my escrow?